codacy-badger/ChillLauncher/README.md

 ## 🎓 License

-This project is licensed under the GNU GPL V3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## ✏️ Todos